 Anxiety has a way of making us very self-focused.
 Our prayers often can look like, “Help me not feel so anxious!”
 And that’s not a bad thing to pray, of course.
 However, praying for someone else can shift our focus outward.
 I actually have one specific person I pray for (who doesn’t know Jesus) every time anxiety knocks on my door.
 This pulls me out of my self-absorbed fear and it lifts that very heavy feeling that comes with anxiety.
 I tend to think that once the Enemy sees I use anxiety attacks as a trigger for interceding for someone’s salvation, he freaks out and moves on to other things.
 Ask your daughter to come up with one person who doesn’t know Christ that she can pray for every time anxiety shows up.

 There are about a hundred other things I do and you probably do to help combat the strangling feeling anxiety brings.
 But these three are a good place to start as you teach your children how to gain victory over fear of what might happen.

 Disclaimer: This blog post is to give a few practical tips that may help your child in the moment of anxiety.
 I am not a medical or psychological professional.
 If your child needs professional help, there is NO SHAME in that.
 I’ve had all three of my kids (and myself) in different forms of counseling and I’m a big fan.

-Janet Mylin (co-author of The One Year Mother-Daughter Devos and Just Call Me Kate) has been a part of the Secret Keeper Girl/True Girl writing and speaking team since the beginning!
+Janet Mylin (co-author of The One Year Mother-Daughter Devos and Just Call Me Kate) has been a part of the True Girl writing and speaking team since the beginning!
 Janet understands the battle of claiming your security in Christ as you navigate the rough and smooth waters of motherhood.
-She and her husband, Andy, own Messenger Creative Marketing and Design.
+She is currently working with Bob and Dannah as they plan their next big adventure!